-With its Python based plug-in api, studios can customize the out of the box plug-ins and scripts to suit their individual pipelines, or create custom plug-in support in-house applications.
+With its Python based plug-in API, studios can customize the out of the box plug-ins and scripts to suit their individual pipelines, or create custom plug-ins to support in-house applications.
 Event plug-ins can be created to trigger events like updating pipeline tools when jobs are submitted or finish rendering.
 Finally, job scripts can be created to perform operations when a job starts, when a job finishes, and before and after each task is rendered.

 Flexible Job Scheduling: